andreped/DeepMIL/README.md

 ```
 virtualenv -ppython3 venv
 ```
-and then activate/deactive it doing
+and then activate/deactive it by
 ```
 source venv/bin/activate
 ```